Vitamin C should be an elemental part of our diet.

 Studies show that taking 100mg of vitamin C will increase iron absorption by 67% in one meal .

-This is a problem for most folks but for people who have like hemochromatosis, this can be a health issue.
+It is a problem for most folks, but for people who have like hemochromatosis, this can be a health issue.

 However, this shouldn’t be a concern for you unless you’re consuming an insanely high amount of vitamin C. Iron overload occurs more often by taking too much iron in supplement form.